PaperStrange/AIProjectManger/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: LightGBM template
-about: Describe this issue template's purpose here.
+about: Use this template to accelerate code development
 title: ''
-labels: ''
+labels: 'Mircosoft'
 assignees: ''

 ---